-- Group discussion will occur during the first half of our meetings on Mondays, facilitated through 'break-out rooms' on Zoom and/or through the discussion board on Canvas.
-As a group, decide which medium(s) you wish to use. - Group sessions will start the second week of the quarter. - Groups will be assigned randomly at first, with the possibility of forming your own once the quarter progresses.

-- Groupwork is due every Wednesday night at 11:59pm except for midterm weeks. - Turn in one assignment per group.
+- Group discussion will occur during the first half of the slotted meeting time, facilitated through 'break-out rooms' on Zoom and/or through the discussion board on Canvas.
+As a group, decide which medium(s) you wish to use. - Group sessions will start the second week of the course. - Groups will be assigned randomly at first, with the possibility of forming your own once the quarter progresses. - Group work is due every Thursday night at 11:59pm except for midterm weeks. - Turn in one assignment per group.
 Group work is, of course, collaborative.
 Please make sure everyone in your group is doing their part. - There are many ways to collaborate and share documents online.
 As mentioned above, the use of the discussion board on Canvas is highly encouraged.
-To share documents, I recommend using either Google Drive or DropBox. - You will probably need to collaborate more often than once per week.
+To share documents, I recommend using either Google Drive or DropBox. - You might need to collaborate more often than once per week.
 This can be through email, the discussion board, Skype, Zoom, or through Google Hangouts.